-Foster Swift Legal Update E-blast April 3, 2020
+Foster Swift Agricultural Law News E-blast April 3, 2020

 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), a \$2 trillion economic stimulus package passed in response to the COVID-19 pandemic, was signed into law.
-The CARES Act provides various forms of federal economic support to businesses, employees, individuals and families.
-One of signature provisions of the CARES Act is the Paycheck Protection Program, which is a \$349 billion SBA-administered loan and loan forgiveness program.
+The CARES Act provides various forms of federal economic support to businesses, employees, individuals and families, including specific relief for agricultural producers.
+In fact, the CARES Act dedicates nearly \$25 billion in assistance exclusively for agricultural producers suffering due to the COVID-19 crisis.

+One of the signature provisions of the CARES Act is the Paycheck Protection Program, which is a \$349 billion SBA-administered loan and loan forgiveness program.
 Borrowers will be able to begin submitting loan applications on April 3, 2020.